fbpx

 DINOLAND U.S.A.

-Parents need to know that the Fossil Fun Games costs money to play.
+Parents need to know that the Fossil Fun Games cost money to play.

 RIVERS OF LIGHT

-You can let your kids stay in their stroller in the line.
-Then, you’ll pass off the empty stroller to the cast members who will then park it.
+You can let your kids stay in their strollers in the line.
+Then, you can pass off the empty stroller to the cast members, who will park it.

-You won't want to miss the evening show River of Lights, which is perfect for ending a day at Disney's Animal Kingdom with kids.
+You won't want to miss the evening show River of Lights, which is perfect for ending a day at Disney Animal Kingdom Park with kids.

 Kids will be in awe of the colorful animal floats during the River of Lights show.
 Photo credit: Walt Disney World